Daqing: Demographics

-Daqing has a population of 2.9 million, of them mainly Han Chinese, with a few population of other 31 minority ethnic groups including Manchu, Mongolian, Korean, and Hui nationalities.
-The population density is 112.69/km², urban population density 205.07/km².
+Daqing has a population of 2.9 million, mainly Han Chinese, with a small population of 31 minority ethnic groups, including Manchu, Mongolian, Korean, and Hui nationalities.
+The population density is 112.69/km2, in urban areas 205.07/km2.

 Economy

 Daqing's economy highly depends on petroleum and related industries.
 Daqing's oilfield is China's largest and the world's fourth most productive.
 Petroleum accounts for 60.8% of GDP.
 In 2011, Daqing's gross domestic product (GDP) was RMB374 billion yuan, representing a rise of 12.1% year on year.
 Primary industries output (including agriculture, forestry, animal husbandry and the fisheries) increased by 13.5% to RMB13.29 billion.
 Secondary and value-added industries and construction output experienced an increase of 10.1%, reaching RMB307 billion, while the tertiary industry output increased 22.9% to RMB53.74 billion.
 In 2015 Daqing had a GDP of RMB 298.35 billion.